Create a Website Account - Manage notification subscriptions, save form progress and more.

 Service will be restored upon payment of the entire balance due, including a $50 delinquent fee.

 Water meters can malfunction; we found that their tendency is to slow down rather than speed up.
 With advance notice, a test can be scheduled.
 If the meter tests correctly, you will be charged a $50 testing fee for a residential meter.
 Commercial accounts are done on contract at cost.
-If the meter tests incorrectly, you will not be charged the testing fee.
+You will not be charged the testing fee if the meter tests incorrectly.

-You can easily check for an error in the meter reading used to calculate your bill.
+You can quickly check for an error in the meter reading used to calculate your bill.
 Simply read your water meter to see if the reading is higher or lower than the present reading on your bill.
-If it is lower, call Customer Service at 214-975-0480, and we will issue a service order to have a meter reader check the read.
-If the reading is higher, you should check for a leak in your house plumbing or service line.
+Call Customer Service at 214-975-0480 if it is lower, and we will issue a service order to have a meter reader check the read.
+Check for a leak in your home's plumbing or service line if the reading is higher.

 Call a Customer Service Representative at 214-975-0480 to discuss payment arrangements.